teshna01/RN-Game-Dana/README.md

 ## About
   this is a simple React-Native game project.

-  *  slide the tiles with numbers and order these.
+  *  you can brightly slide the tiles into order by numbers, it can be dotted if you put the tiles into right place;
-  *  you can switch btween Uyghur and Chinese language mode
+  *  you can switch the interface btween Uyghur(维吾尔语) and Chinese(中文) language;

 ## Screens

 ### ios